 I began a (mostly) strict, 30 days AIP on March 14, 2016.
-This means that today is day 31, so I wanted to share with you what I learned during 30-days strict AIP.
+This means that today is day 31, so I wanted to share with you what I learned during these 30 days strict AIP.

 What I Learned During 30-Days Strict AIP

 Click HERE to save this post for later.

 I didn’t do this as just some haphazard challenge for myself.